-CCAMLR was a pioneer in incorporating the ecosystem and precautionary approaches into fisheries management, and in developing risk assessments for seabirds in fisheries: the latter first carried out in 1997.
+Appendix 1.
+Detailed description of methodology used in Ecological Risk Assessments for seabirds first carried out in 1997.
 The CCAMLR approach to risk assessment is simpler than the others discussed below.
 The decision was made that adopting an approach of 'sustainable catch' of seabirds was neither appropriate nor possible for such a large geographical area given the requirements for data on seabird distribution, ecology and demography, together with an understanding of all sources of mortality.
-Instead, the aim was to identify the relative risk of capture of seabirds in fishing operations.
+Instead, the aim was to identify the relative risk of capture in fishing operations.
 The CCAMLR risk assessment approach uses "statistical areas" as units of analysis, not species.
-Each year, each of seventeen areas is assigned a risk rating of 1-5, based on expert-led consideration of seabird distribution within each area (using data from satellite tracking, at-sea surveys and band returns).
-The assessment is restricted to albatrosses and petrels, on the basis that these are known to be vulnerable to incidental catch.
+Each year, each of 17 areas is assigned a risk rating of 1-5, based on expert-led consideration of seabird distribution within each area (using data from satellite tracking, at-sea surveys and band returns).
+The assessment is restricted to albatrosses and petrels. on the basis that these are known to be vulnerable to incidental catch.
 CCAMLR's Working Group on Incidental Mortality Associated with Fishing (IMAF) then considers the risk ratings in relation to seabird bycatch data (which are available from high levels of observer coverage).
 IMAF makes recommendations for changes or additions to the suite of CCAMLR Conservation Measures, which are applied by risk rating.